dustinpfister/blog_posts/_posts/js-javascript-typeof.md

 So if you do need to group then use parentheses otherwise they are not needed.

-## 3 - Instanceof for fining out what an object is an instnace of
+## 3 - Instanceof for fining out what an object is an instance of

 In most cases the typeof operator works just fine if I want to find out if something is a number, or an object.
 However if I want to find out what kind of object I am dealing with then in most cases typeof does not help much unless it is a function.
 The instanceof operator accepts two operands one to the left that is what should be an object, and the other is a constructor function.
 If the variable or value that is being evaluated is an instance of the constructor then the expression will evaluate to true, else false.